 If I can so easily imagine the dinosaur idea mentioned above and put it forth to anyone, it comes as no surprise that we as human beings are exposed to and must interpret and decipher a virtually infinite number of "conceptions" in our lives.
 In addition, we ourselves can create a virtually infinite number of "conceptions".
 As we create these abstract thoughts our imaginations can run off and allow us to reach places in our mind that no other animal can go.
 Like a child reading a fairy tale we can find great comfort and peace in our conceptions but at the same time our ability to conceive can cause us to create inaccurate beliefs causing us to get in trouble in ways that animals do not.

-For example, I have never heard of two lions fighting because of what they thought would happen to them after they die.
+For example, I have never heard of two lions fighting over what they imagined the next world might look like after they die.
+I have never heard of two lions fighting over what they imagined would happen to them after they die.
 Yes, they fight over their mates, over their offspring, and for resources like food and shelter but I have not heard of them fighting over such things as their religious beliefs.
 For example, one individual may believe their image of life after death is completely different than that of another individual.
-This can lead to significant conflict that would not be characteristic in other animals.
-Such conflicts over religious beliefs often occur between countries and regions.
+This can lead to conflict that would not be found in other animals.
+Such conflicts over religious beliefs often occur between countries and cultures.
 Regardless of whether a specific belief is true or not, I believe as human beings we need to observe that our unique ability of abstract thought, leading to our diverse beliefs, may often lead to unnecessary conflicts.

-In conclusion, our unique human ability to "conceptualize" can leave us open and vulnerable to beliefs that might cause conflict between us and cause us to harm each other, the Earth, and ourselves.
-Only we can choose which beliefs we wish to live by and only we can choose what is right or wrong for us.
-My hope is that, with respect for our ideologies, we recognize that our unique evolved ability of abstract thought may be part of the cause for human beings having such diverse beliefs leading to unnecessary conflicts in a world, where conflict is becoming increasingly dangerous due to risks associated with the side effects of our technologies.
+In conclusion, our unique human ability to "conceptualize" can leave us vulnerable to beliefs that might cause conflict between us and cause us to harm each other, the Earth, and ourselves.
+Only we can choose which beliefs we wish to live by.
+My hope is that, with respect for our ideologies, that we recognize that our unique evolved ability of abstract thought may be part of the cause for human beings having such diverse beliefs.
+These beliefs can lead to unnecessary conflicts in a world where conflicts have become more dangerous due to technological side effects.

 I have talked a lot about how human beings can "conceive" diverse beliefs leaving them open to conflicts rarely found with animals.
 It also seems that human beings find more conflict through their inability to forget the past.
 Our enhanced capability of memory compared to other animals has also increased the probability of conflict between us.
 For example, if two sea lions fight over a space in the rocks, in a few moments their dispute is over and they accept their new positions.
 With human beings though, when we lose things that we value in conflicts, we often "remember" the dispute and continue to fight for months, years, decades, or even centuries later.
 I should also qualify this point by noting that our agreements over the past can also prevent us from having unnecessary conflicts as well.